hibernator11/visual-ch-lod/README.md

 ### Interface

-The interface was implemented using [https://jupyter.org/](Jupyter Notebooks) and several Python software libraries such as [https://ipywidgets.readthedocs.io/](ipywidgets), [https://networkx.org/](networkx), [https://matplotlib.org/](matplotlib), [https://rdflib.readthedocs.io/](rdflib) and [https://sparqlwrapper.readthedocs.io/](SPARQLWrapper).
+The interface was implemented using [Jupyter Notebooks](https://jupyter.org/) and several Python software libraries such as [ipywidgets](https://ipywidgets.readthedocs.io/), [networkx](https://networkx.org/), [matplotlib](https://matplotlib.org/), [rdflib](https://rdflib.readthedocs.io/) and [SPARQLWrapper](https://sparqlwrapper.readthedocs.io/).

 The interface provides several views to explore the metadata provided by the LOD repositories.
-In particular, the interface provices a [https://ipywidgets.readthedocs.io/en/latest/examples/Widget%20List.html#tag-widgets](tab widget) with several options such as explore the properties and classes.
+In particular, the interface provices a [tab widget](https://ipywidgets.readthedocs.io/en/latest/examples/Widget%20List.html#tag-widgets) with several options such as explore the properties and classes.
 An additional view is provided to browse the metadata using innovative features provided by the Wikidata SPARQL endpoint.

 <img width="50%" src="images/bnf-notebook.png">
 <img width="50%" src="images/bnf-classes.png">